unahouExosite/docs/http/README.md

 ## IP

-Note: Depreciated, use DNS instead.
+Note: Deprecated, use DNS instead.

 Returns ip address and port of the server, encoded in 6 comma separated octets as a string, where the first 4 are the ip and the last 2 are the port, e.g.,  "192,168,0,1,0,80".